Titanfall (video game): Plot

 Following the death of General Anderson, forces of the 1st Militia Fleet led by Cheng "Bish" Lorck and Sarah Briggs conduct a raid on an IMC fueling facility in an effort to refuel their ships while IMC forces led by Vice Admiral Marcus Graves attempt to stop them by setting up defensive turrets to wipe out the Militia's ships.
 The raid ends with the Militia stealing enough fuel to last a month but losing several ships in the process.

 After the raid, the IMC chases the Militia to the nearby planet of Troy, where the Militia attempts to hide.
 The IMC encounters a colony of humans on the planet, which was thought to have been uninhabited.
 Suspecting the colony to be hiding Militia forces, Graves has Sergeant Kuben Blisk lead ground forces on the planet and decides to use the opportunity to test their new model of robot infantry, Spectres.
 After killing the majority of the colony, the Militia decides to step in and help the colonists.
 A battle ensues in the colony during which both sides are contacted by the colony's leader James MacAllen, an ex-IMC officer and Titan Pilot who expresses outrage at its destruction.
-When he learns that his former commanding officer Graves is involved in the colony's destruction, he contacts the Militia and offers to help them beat the IMC in exchange for evacuating the remaining survivors at the wreckage of the IMS Odessey.
+When he learns that his former commanding officer Graves is involved in the colony's destruction, he contacts the Militia and offers to help them beat the IMC in exchange for evacuating the remaining survivors at the wreckage of the IMS Odyssey.

-The Militia makes contact with MacAllan at the Odessey and helps him buy time to allow his people to escape while he attempts to extract data from the ship's computers.
+The Militia makes contact with MacAllan at the Odyssey and helps him buy time to allow his people to escape while he attempts to extract data from the ship's computers.
 The IMC attempts to capture MacAllan and secure the crash site.
 The IMC ultimately fails to capture MacAllen and he escapes with tactical data to destroy the IMC's primary fueling facility on the planet Demeter and cut off its reinforcements from the core systems.
 MacAllan soon takes command of the 1st Militia Fleet and has it extract a former IMC pilot and MacAllan's wingman Robert "Barker" Taube as he is essential for MacAllan's plan to succeed.
 Having come up with the strategy together with MacAllan, Graves sends his own forces overseen by Spyglass to capture Barker and an all out battle ensues which results in Barker’s escape and the IMS Sentinel suffering severe damage.
 Although Graves attempts to have the Sentinel repaired at Outpost 207, a surprise attack led by Sarah puts the ship out of action to slow the IMC down.